 MASS Awards

-AASA National Conference on Education (NCE) Incentive Award - sponsored by MASS (Deadline Friday, September 5, 2025)
+AASA National Conference on Education (NCE) Incentive Award - sponsored by MASS (will open July 2026)

-MASS School Board of the Year(Deadline Friday, September 5, 2025)
+MASS School Board of the Year: (will open July 2026)

 The purpose of the award is to recognize and focus attention on the dedicated and ethical service rendered by school boards to the children of Montana.
 Nominations for the MASS School Board Awards may be submitted by any Montana Superintendent of Schools.
 The MASS Executive Board recommends that each of the nine regions submit a nomination.
 Two Outstanding School Boards in Montana may be chosen.
 The winners will be announced at the annual MCEL meeting in October.
 Follow this link to submit a nomination: MASS School Board of the Year Nomination Form